History of cricket in India from 1918–19 to 1945: England 1933-34

 For more information about this tour, see: English cricket team in India in 1933–34.

 Australia 1935-36

+A privately organised Australian team toured Ceylon and India, playing 17 first-class matches between October 1935 and February 1936, including four unofficial Tests.

-For information about this tour, see: Australian cricket team in Ceylon and India in 1935–36.
+For more information about this tour, see: Australian cricket team in Ceylon and India in 1935–36.

 Lord Tennyson's XI 1937-38

 Lord Tennyson's team of 16 English players played 15 first-class matches, including five against India, between October 1937 and February 1938.

+For more information about this tour, see: Lord Tennyson's XI cricket team in India in 1937–38.

 Ceylon 1940-41

 For information about this tour, see: Ceylonese cricket team in India in 1940–41.